CRAFT: An Alternative to Addiction “Intervention”

 The CRAFT method will coach you, in a very practical way, to discuss costs and benefits of your loved one’s substance use.
 Research finds that it is best to acknowledge that the substance user drinks or takes drugs because it makes them feel good, provides an escape from problems, and/or allows them to be more social.
 What is often neglected by the substance user is the cost of drinking or taking drugs.
 This is where the opportunity for change exists.

 CRAFT is scientific.
 CRAFT is non-confrontational.
+CRAFT is an alternative to addiction intervention.
 CRAFT is a way for CSO’s to improve the quality of their own lives, while decreasing the possibility of use by their loved one and increasing the possibility of a loved one entering treatment.
 Best of all, research shows that CRAFT works.

 Practical Recovery offers CRAFT with Thaddeus Camlin, Psy.D., who is one of the few certified CRAFT therapists in California.
 Call us today for more information at 1-800-977-6110.